Kaligo/event_tracer/README.md

 Then you can track your metrics using the same interface that `EventTracer` provides for other loggers.

 *Notes*
+- For multi-processes app, we need to choose the `DirectFileStore` for Prometheus's data store.
+Read on [Data store](https://github.com/prometheus/client_ruby#data-stores) for more information.

 - Prometheus requires every metrics to be pre-registered before we can track them.
 In `EventTracer`, by default it will raise the error for any unregistered metrics.
-Alternative, we provides a `raise_if_missing` flag to allow just-in-time metric registration.
+Alternative, we provide a `raise_if_missing` flag to allow just-in-time metric registration.
 ```ruby
 logger = EventTracer::Prometheus.new(
     registry,